 Agile Testing with Ash Coleman

-Create higher-quality software at a faster clip by implementing agile testing in your organization.
-Learn about the role and methods of software testers, and how testing can enhance your agile workflow.
+Create higher-quality software faster, by implementing agile testing in your organization.
+Learn about the role of software testers and how testing can enhance your workflow.

 49m 10s • COURSE